AdobeDocs/experience-manager-cloud-service.en/help/assets/edit-videos-assets-view.md

 ## Limitations {#limitations-video-adobe-express}

-* Only MP4 video type is supported.
+* Only videos in the MP4 format are supported for editing.

-* Maximum file size supported: 200 MB
+* The maximum source file size supported is 200 MB.

-* The minimum and maximum dimensions of the video are 46 pixels and 3840 pixels respectively.
+* Supported videos are larger than 46 pixels and smaller than 3840 pixels on any side.

-* The supported web browsers are Google Chrome, Firefox, Safari, and Edge.
+* The supported Web browsers are Google Chrome, Firefox, Safari, and Edge.

 * The functionality cannot be opened in an incognito mode of a web browser.